 A completed partially directed acyclic graph (CPDAG) commonly describes an equivalence class of DAGs.
 A CPDAG is a graph with both directed and undirected edges, and it encodes all the conditional independence statements of a Markov equivalence class \citep{cpdag}.
 Directed edges in a CPDAG exist in every DAG of the Markov equivalence class it represents.
-For every undirected edge $X_i \,\textrm{---}\, X_j$ in the CPDAG there exists at least one DAG with $X_i \longrightarrow X_j$ and one with $X_i \longleftarrow X_j$ in the equivalence class.
-Conveniently, CPDAGs uniquely represent a Markov equivalence class, therefore in the absence of prior information about the graph the objective of structure learning reduces to recovering the correct CPDAG.
+For every undirected edge $X_i \,\textrm{---}\, X_j$ in the CPDAG, at least one DAG exists with $X_i \longrightarrow X_j$ and one with $X_i \longleftarrow X_j$ in the equivalence class.
+Conveniently, CPDAGs uniquely represent a Markov equivalence class, and therefore in the absence of prior information about the graph, the objective of structure learning reduces to recovering the correct CPDAG.

-An important result states that two DAGs are Markov equivalent if and only if they share the same skeleton and v-structures \citep{equiv}.
-The skeleton of a DAG $\mathcal{G}$ is an undirected graph over the same set of nodes that contains an undirected edge for every edge in $\mathcal{G}$.
-V-structures are defined as triples $X,Y,Z$ of nodes oriented in $\mathcal{G}$ as $X \longrightarrow Z \longleftarrow Y$, and where $X,Y$ are not adjacent.
-Although estimating the (CP)DAG is the ultimate goal of structure learning, the skeleton can often provide insights on the features of interest of the underlying Bayesian network.
-Furthermore, since obtaining the skeleton is usually a prerequisite for learning a (CP)DAG, the latter will be sensitive to errors committed during the skeleton estimation and represents a more challenging task.
-Therefore especially in high-dimensional settings skeletons can provide a simpler but still compelling target.
+Two DAGs are Markov equivalent if and only if they share the same skeleton and v-structures \citep{equiv}.
+The skeleton of a DAG $\mathcal{G}$ is an undirected graph over the same set of nodes with an edge between every pair of adjacent nodes in $\mathcal{G}$.
+V-structures are triples $X,Y,Z$ of nodes oriented in $\mathcal{G}$ as $X \longrightarrow Z \longleftarrow Y$, and where $X,Y$ are not adjacent.
+Although estimating the (CP)DAG is the ultimate goal of structure learning, the skeleton can often provide insights into the features of interest of the underlying Bayesian network.
+Furthermore, \review{for constraint-based methods} obtaining the skeleton is usually a prerequisite for learning a (CP)DAG, a more challenging task sensitive to errors committed while estimating the skeleton.
+Especially in high-dimensions, skeletons can provide a more accessible but still compelling target.